openwallet-foundation/credo-ts/packages/question-answer/README.md

 ### Installation

-Make sure you have set up the correct version of Credo according to the AFJ repository.
-To find out which version of AFJ you need to have installed you can run the following command.
+Make sure you have set up the correct version of Credo according to the Credo repository.
+To find out which version of Credo you need to have installed you can run the following command.
 This will list the required peer dependency for `@credo-ts/core`.

 ```sh
 npm info "@credo-ts/question-answer" peerDependencies